jacobwgillespie/tf/README.md

 $ tf [...]
 ```

-`tf` will automatically download and cache the specified Terraform version to `~/.tf`.
+`tf` will automatically download the specified Terraform version to `~/.tf` and execute it, passing all command line arguments to the Terraform binary.

 **NOTE:** `tf` itself is silent, it will only print output from the proxied `terraform` binary unless there is an error.
 The first time you run `tf`, it will take time for it to download the Terraform CLI binary to `~/.tf`.